aidan-stritch/Personal-Interests-Manager/README.md

 ## Deployment
 This project was deployed to Heroku at the address https://personal-interests-manager.herokuapp.com/ using the following steps

+### Github:
+- create a new project on GitHub
+- copy the code for pushing to a GitHub repository and paste in the terminal of your project on Gitpod (git remote add origin 'link')

+#### To commit the code on Gitpod to GitHub:
+- in the terminal, type "git add ." to add all new changes to the code to staging area
+- next, type "git status" to see which files are ready to be commited
+- commit these by typing "git commit -m" and adding a detailed description of the commit in ""
+- next, push the code commit to github by typing "git push -u origin master"

+### Heroku:

 - Create a Heroku account
 - Create a new app